xyxyx718/HSRchargingCalculator/README.md

 # HSRchargingCalculator

 Charging Calculator for Honkai: Star Rail | 《咸鱼的崩铁助理》的充能计算器

 English | [简体中文](README_CN.md)

 ## Project Introduction

-This project is part of the WeChat mini-program called "咸鱼的崩铁助理" (which means "Salted Fish's Honkai Assistant" in English).
-It serves as a charging calculator page.
+This project is the Charging Calculator page in the WeChat Mini Program "咸鱼的崩铁助理"(which means "Salted Fish's HSR Assistant" in English).

-Developed using [uniapp](https://uniapp.dcloud.net.cn/) and deployed as a WeChat mini-program.
+Developed using [uniapp](https://uniapp.dcloud.net.cn/), and released on WeChat Mini Program.

-It currently covers a wide array of charging scenarios in Honkai: Star Rail.
+Currently, it covers a vast majority of charging scenarios in Honkai: Star Rail.

 ![miniprogram-qrcode](img/miniprogram-qrcode.jpg)

-~~I don't know why no one made this after three versions, so I decided to make one myself; it's not that difficult.~~
+~~It's not a complicated thing, but for some reason, no one has made it after three versions, so I decided to make one myself.~~

 ## Project Screenshots

-Screenshots from the WeChat mini-program "咸鱼的崩铁助理" (which means "Salted Fish's Honkai Assistant" in English).
+Screenshots from the WeChat Mini Program.

 ![preview](/img/preview.jpg)